parry-do/React-Flask/README.md

 - Hit run
 - Edit [src/App.jsx](#src/App.jsx) and watch it live update!
 - Edit main.py to change the backend
-- Using cookies, login must be done through a separate tab
+- Login through separate window:
   - Username: admin Password: admin
   - or
   - Username: user  Password: useruser
+- (the Flask server may not connect as Replit doesn't allow listening ports etc. to be specified.
+Reset in shell with `busybox reboot`)

-By default this runs a development server.
-Change that below.
+The default development server can be changed below.

 ### Development
 The development server uses Vite to interpret React code live and is too slow to use in real time, but it makes building a new website easy.